aalonsopuig/servo_control/README.md

 # servo_control

-This repository contains `servo_control`, an Arduino sketch designed to experimentally study servo motion shaping using incremental position commands and a configurable acceleration profile.
+This repository contains `servo_control`, an Arduino sketch for generic open-loop servo control using a trapezoidal motion profile and user-adjustable speed and acceleration limits expressed in percent.

-The program does not read the servo’s internal feedback potentiometer.
-It operates in open loop and generates PWM position commands while logging internal motion variables to the PC over USB.
-The objective is to observe how gradual reference updates influence perceived speed, smoothness and mechanical stress.
+The program does **not** read the servo’s internal feedback potentiometer.
+It operates purely in open loop, generating PWM position commands while logging internal motion variables to the PC over USB.

+The sketch is intended as a generic and reusable motion-shaping controller for standard hobby servos.

+---

 ## Objective

-Instead of sending a single large step to the final target angle, the sketch progressively moves an internal command variable toward the target.
-The motion is governed by a trapezoidal profile defined by a target `angle (degrees)`, a maximum velocity `v_max (deg/s)`, and an acceleration `a (deg/s²)`.
+Instead of sending a single large step directly to the final target angle, the sketch progressively moves an internal commanded reference toward the target.

-This approach allows empirical exploration of how velocity limiting and acceleration shaping affect servo behavior.
+The motion is governed by a trapezoidal profile defined by:

+- Target angle (degrees)
+- Maximum velocity limit **V% (1–100%)**
+- Maximum acceleration limit **A% (1–100%)**

+Where:

+- `V%` is a percentage of the physical maximum servo speed (`SERVO_MAX_SPEED_DEGPS`)
+- `A%` is a percentage of a configurable acceleration reference (`ACCEL_MAX_DEGPS2`)

+The commanded reference is incrementally updated at a fixed rate.
+This produces smooth acceleration and deceleration of the commanded signal sent to the servo.

+---

+## Servo speed parameter (SERVO_MAX_SPEED_DEGPS)

+The sketch uses one physical characterization parameter: SERVO_MAX_SPEED_DEGPS (deg/s)

+It represents the maximum real angular speed of the servo under the current supply voltage and operating conditions.

+Example conversions from datasheet-style specifications:

+- HS-805BB @6V
+  `0.14 s / 60°  →  60 / 0.14  = 428.6 deg/s`

+- Futaba S3003 @4.8V
+  `0.23 s / 60°  →  60 / 0.23  = 261.0 deg/s`
+  (Default value used in the sketch)

+If the servo model, supply voltage, or mechanical conditions change, this parameter must be updated.

+The Vmax potentiometer always spans 1–100% of this value, ensuring the full knob travel remains meaningful for any servo.

+---

 ## Hardware setup